The Mughal Treasury

 Diamonds and gemstones

 India was the principal source of the world’s gemstones, either through mining or by trade.
 Diamonds were found there from the earliest times, and up to the 1730s India was the principal resource for this precious stone that was traded all over the world.
 Some of the most famous diamonds at the European courts came from India, notably the Hope Blue (today in the Smithsonian in Washington, DC), formerly belonging to King Louis XIV.
 Indian diamonds found in the alluvial mines in Golconda have a reputation for the finest clarity, but when deposits of diamonds were discovered in Brazil from the 1730s, they were traded through India to give them credibility.
-Sapphires were mined in Kashmir, but emeralds, included in this exhibition to show their iconic value in Indian jewelry, were sourced from Columbia in South America.
+Sapphires were mined in Kashmir, but emeralds, included in this exhibition to show their iconic value in Indian jewelry, were sourced from Colombia in South America.
 Traded by Europeans to India, they were cut and carved in the Mughal style to make them specifically Indian.
 This exhibition includes famous gemstones such as the Arcot II Diamond (formerly belonging to the Queen of England), the Idol’s Eye Diamond (once owned by Imelda Marcos), the Shah Jahan Emerald, and the Indore sapphire (formerly belonging to the Maharaja of Indore).

 Jewelry worn by the male rulers of India was an essential part of court culture.
 These rulers wore necklaces, armbands, bracelets, and even anklets in great profusion.
 Turban ornaments were the most characteristically Indian type and became much more elaborate in the nineteenth century.
 Their form was adopted by Europeans as the aigrette, where it was usually worn by women.
 Under successive rulers, Indian jewelry and precious objects developed different identities; the Mughals from the sixteenth century brought Persian and Central Asian influences, while the British in the nineteenth century brought European styles and methods of manufacture.